2. Source Code

 void ITSM_Free(ITSM_Map *inMap);

-Free the memory occupied by an existing map, including all strings in the map.
+Free the memory occupied by an existing map, including all strings in

 void ITSM_Insert(ITSM_Map *ioMap, int inInteger, char *inString);

-Insert a mapping of inInteger to inString into the map.
-Note that the string inString is duplicated into storage private to the map, so the original string's space may be reclaimed immediately.
+to the map, so the original string's space may be reclaimed immediately.

 char *ITSM_Lookup(ITSM_Map *inMap, int inInteger);

-Lookup the string to which the integer inInteger is mapped.
-Returns NULL if there is no such mapping.
+Lookup the string to which the integer inInteger

 2.8.4 Paths